alvaroseparovich/requiremd/readme.md

 # requiremd

-This is a module to fastly get your markdown archive to a object.
+This is a module to fastly transform your markdown archive to a object.

 ## How to use